-Specify the division/unit name: In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
-(Complete item A-2-b).

-- 2. Oversight of Performance. - a.
+specify the division time name.
+In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request. ( Complete item A-2-b ). pen dix A: Waiver Administration and Operation 2.
+O versight of Performance. a.
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:

-The State Medicaid Director in the Office of Medical Assistance Programs (OMAP) has the authority to authorize waiver approvals and submissions.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: The State Medicaid Director in the Office of Medical Assistance Programs (OMAP) has the authority to authorize waiver approvals and submissions.
 The Director of the Bureau of Supports for Autism and Special Populations reports directly to the Deputy Secretary of the Office of Developmental Programs, who reports directly to the Secretary of Human Services (the head of the single state Medicaid agency).
 The Secretary of Human Services meets weekly with the State Medicaid Director and the Deputy Secretary of the Office of Developmental Programs to discuss services for people with developmental disabilities, and the Deputy Secretary meets regularly with the Director of the Bureau of Supports for Autism and Special Populations to discuss autism services including the waiver.
 In addition, the State Medicaid Director meets monthly with BSASP staff.
-Therefore, the SMA, through the Secretary of Human Services and OMAP, has ultimate authority over waiver operations.

-b.
+Therefore, the b.
 Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
 Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
 Also specify the frequency of Medicaid agency assessment of operating agency performance:

+SMA, through the Secretary of Human Services and OMAP, has ultimate authority over waiver operations.